 What is Cloud Hosting?

-Cloud hosting is good for a website that has outgrown shared hosting and wants the flexibility that VPS hosting can’t provide and the scalability that can’t be achieved with dedicated hosting either.
+Cloud hosting is good for a website that has outgrown shared hosting and wants the flexibility that VPS hosting in Australia can’t provide and the scalability that can’t be achieved with dedicated hosting either.
 Also, since cloud hosting is scalable, the host can charge based on the space up use rather than having to pay for space and resources you don’t use all the time.
-This makes this a cheaper hosting service than dedicated hosting, but more expensive than shared hosting.
+This makes this a cheaper Australian hosting service than dedicated hosting in Australia, but more expensive than Australian shared hosting.

 Pros and Cons of Cloud Hosting